aspittel/zen-of-programming/src/posts/start-programming.md

 If you liked this article, there's a lot more where it came from!
 I send out a [newsletter](https://tinyletter.com/ali_writes_code) every week with my favorite links and what I've written that week.
 You can also [follow me](https://twitter.com/ASpittel) on Twitter to see my posts as they come out!

-On Thursday, I will be posting my 25 favorite beginner-friendly resources!
+*The sister post to this article about my favorite resources for new programmers is [here](https://zen-of-programming.com/favorite-free-resources)*!